crypdick/isomerase.github.io/_posts/2024-01-17-Richards-ML-Study-Guide.md

 ### ["Machine Learning Engineering for Production (MLOps)" course by Andrew Ng](https://www.youtube.com/playlist?list=PLkDaE6sCZn6GMoA0wbpJLi3t34Gd8l0aK&index=1)

 This playlist focuses more on the engineering side of machine learning.
 For example, it covers common pitfalls and challenges when deploying ML models in production.
 I recommend this playlist for anyone working in an ML-adjacent role, as it gives you the bigger picture of the types of challenges with ML in production.
+The course claims that it is an intermediate level course, but I think it is accessible for beginners.

 ### ["A Recipe for Training Neural Networks" by Andrej Karpathy](https://karpathy.github.io/2019/04/25/recipe/)

 This is a short blog post that gives some flavor of challenges in training neural networks, and why they are so difficult to diagnose as compared to other software systems.

-The other blog posts on Andrej Karpathy's blog are also great.
+The other blog posts on Andrej Karpathy's blog are also excellent!

 ### ["Hidden Technical Debt in Machine Learning Systems" by Sculley et al.](https://proceedings.neurips.cc/paper/2015/file/86df7dcfd896fcaf2674f757a2463eba-Paper.pdf)

-This is a more academic paper that covers the challenges of ML systems in production, written by a team at Google.
+This is a seminal academic paper that covers the challenges of ML systems in production, written by a team at Google.
 One of the main points it makes is that only a small fraction of real-world ML systems are composed of actual ML code.
 The rest is data collection, data validation, feature extraction, serving infrastructure, monitoring, etc. This is a good paper to read if you want to understand the bigger picture of ML systems, and why they are so difficult to build.

 ### "Deep Learning" Coursera specialization by Andrew Ng